 - 4.1.
 All matches in the tournament must be played in the same venue. - 4.2.
 If the tournament is over 4 days, 5 competition courts should be allowed for; if the tournament is over 5 days, 4 competition courts are required see appendix 1 - 4.3.
 The desirable height unobstructed of the playing area is 12m, the minimum height is 9m. - 4.4.
 Lighting should be at least 500 lux.
 It must be non-blinding and an even distribution over the entire court. - 4.5.
-There should be a minimum of 2.5m clear space surrounding all the outer lines of the court, the preferred distance between any two courts marked out side by side is 3m to allow for line judges and fixed height service units.
+There should be a minimum of 2.5m clear space surrounding all the outer lines of the court, the preferred distance between any two courts marked out side by side is 3m (mat to mat) to allow for line judges and fixed height service units.
 Fixed height service units are mandatory - 4.6.
 No part of the background behind the ends of the court should be coloured white.
 This to include advertising signs. - 4.7.
 It is essential that all aspects of health & safety, and security for players, officials and spectators are in accordance with local Government regulations.
 The venue health and safety requirements to be included in the information distributed at the Managers meeting.
 All incidences to be reported to both the HO and the Referee - 4.8.
-The competition venue should be available at least one full day prior to the start of the tournament for a full day of practise.
-A different venue may be used prior to this for practise - 4.9.
+The competition venue, set-up, should be available at least one full day prior to the start of the tournament for a full day of practice.
+A different venue may be used prior to this for practice - 4.9.
 It is recommended (not mandatory) under BWF General Competition Regulations that there are two warm-up courts provided in the competition venue - 4.10.
-Practise courts to be provided free of charge as from two days prior to the start of the tournament.
+Practice courts to be provided free of charge as from two days prior to the start of the tournament.
 Players requiring courts earlier than this may be charged a reasonable fee by the host organiser.
-Practise courts should be made available during the tournament where possible.
-If the competition courts are used for practise, the session must finish at least one hour prior to the start of play or earlier if requested by the Referee - 4.11.
-All matches in an International Challenge tournament to be played on court mats on top of a wooden floor - 4.12.
-All matches in an International Series or Future Series tournament can be played on either court mats, synthetic floors or a wooden floor; preferably solely marked for badminton.
+Practice courts should be made available during the tournament where possible.
+If the competition courts are used for practice, the session must finish at least one hour prior to the start of play or earlier if requested by the Referee - 4.11.
+All matches in International Challenge and International Series tournaments to be played on court mats on top of a wooden floor - 4.12.
+Ideally all matches in a Future Series tournament are played on court mats, however they may be played on a synthetic floor or a wooden floor; preferably solely marked for badminton upon application to BOC who will have the final say as to if the venue is suitable or not.